Jermon Bushrod: Professional career

-New Orleans Saints
+New Orleans Saints (first stint)

-Bushrod was selected in the fourth round (125th overall) by the New Orleans Saints in the 2007 NFL Draft.
+Bushrod was selected in the fourth round (125th overall) by the New Orleans Saints in the 2007 NFL draft.
+The Saints acquired the fourth round pick along with Mark Simoneau from the Philadelphia Eagles as part of the deal that sent Donté Stallworth to Philadelphia in 2006.
 On June 20, 2007, Bushrod signed a three-year contract.
 Bushrod's NFL debut was on November 11, 2007 against the Houston Texans.
 Bushrod played in only three games prior to the 2009 season.
 However, after an injury to Saints' starting left tackle Jammal Brown, Bushrod became a starter for the Saints in 2009, helping the Saints to their first and only Super Bowl Championship.
 On April 13, 2010, signed a one-year contract to return to the team.
 Bushrod led the NFL in snaps played in the 2011 season with 1,177.
 On July 29, 2011, Bushrod signed a 2-year contract with the New Orleans Saints, where he was a Pro Bowler in 2011 and 2012.

 Chicago Bears

 Bushrod signed a five-year deal worth $35 million with the Chicago Bears on March 12, 2013.
 Bushrod was released on February 16, 2016.